Different kinds of power

 1. Cordless phone batteries use either nickel cadmium or the newer, nickel metal hydride chemistry.
 There are dozens of shapes, sizes and voltages on these batteries from a whole host of manufacturers.
 Over 100 million cordless phones have been sold in the last three years.
 This is an enormous market for rechargeable nickel cadmium and nickel metal hydride chemistry.

 2. Cell phones use either nickel metal hydride or the new Lithium Ion chemistry.
 For instance, all of the Nokia batteries including Nokia 2100, Nokia 5100, Nokia 6110, Nokia 232 models are up-grading to Lithium Ion chemistry.
 Many of the Motorola and Ericsson cell phones are also using a combination of nickel metal hydride and lithium ion chemistry in their line of cell phones.
+3. Laptop computers almost exclusively use Lithium Ion cells made up into powerful battery packs.

 4. Digital cameras have a whole series of Lithium Ion batteries for various models.
 Also used are high-capacity AA size batteries in nickel metal hydride.
 Newer models of digital cameras by Sony, Panasonic, JVC etc., are now requiring special Lithium Ion batteries that are ‘smart batteries’ – that is they include micro chips that control and send data on the power left in the battery.
 These batteries also include a safety feature that protects the battery from over-heating in the event of too much ‘stress’ on the battery pack.